 Although Playa de Tijuana is full of delicious food and beautiful art, it is also the site of incredible sadness.

-If you go to the northernmost point of the beach, you will find Friendship Park (El Parque de la Amistad) and a fence extending 300ft (91m) into the ocean.
-Look closely at the photo below and you can see a second fence in the distance.
+If you go to the northernmost point of the beach, you will find Friendship Park (El Parque de la Amistad) and a fence extending 300ft (91m) into the Pacific Ocean.
+Look closely at the photo below and you can see the second fence in the distance.
 That fence is the United States.
 It is here that families, friends, and lovers can reunite, grasping hands through the colorful fence separating the United States and Mexico.

 4 of the Best Restaurants in Tijuana